HeBinYu666/SplicingEffect/README.md

 # IsoImpact

 IsoImpact is a command-line pipeline that automates the functional evaluation of protein-coding splice isoforms.
-Starting from isoform IDs, a GTF annotation file, a proteome FASTA file, and a matching domain-coordinate CSV file, IsoImpact integrates multi-isoform domain mapping and comparison, protein feature extraction, and feature-difference analysis into a unified automated workflow.
+It integrates multi-isoform domain mapping and comparison, protein feature extraction, and feature-difference analysis into a unified automated workflow.

 ## 1. Installation